-2.0-2.0 7213.
+2.0 - 2.0 7213.
 2 hours.
+Part one of a two course sequence.
 Introduction to the fundamental principles and doctrines relating to the law of property, including defining rights in property, interests in real property and personal property, transfer of property interests, private and public limitations on the use of real property, and the landlord-tenant relationship.
 Prerequisite(s): Consent of department.
 Required.